Skip to content

 Test System Data

-KPG Run solves the power system optimization problems with KPG 193 test system data and visualizes the key results.
+KPG Run uses the KPG 193 test system dataset and visualizes key optimization results.
 KPG 193 is a synthetic Korean transmission grid model constructed from publicly available data and intended as a benchmark for studies of the Korean power system.

 → KPG Test System Details